mochatek/cbrecommender/README.md

 cbrecommender is a Python library for implementing Content-Based Recommendation Engines with ease!

+**A Content-Based Recommender** is a form of **Personalized recommendation System** that maintains a user profile and tries to match the items with the taste profile of a user before presenting them as a recommendation to the user.

+`The key ideas are:`

+> - Model items according to relevant attributes derived from the content.

+> - Develop a user profile either from their implicit actions (clicks, time spend on a video etc.), explicit actions(purchase, rating etc.) or by combining both.

+> - Use these profiles to provide recommendations.

 ## Installation

 Install from pypi with `pip` :